-A typical build out duration for a Hockey venue is approximately 6-12 weeks prior to athlete training start, this includes venue lock down, technical rehearsals, and hand over to the games time operations team.
+A typical build out duration for a Figure Skating (FS) and Short Track Speed Skating (SS) venue is approximately 6-12 weeks prior to athlete training start, this includes venue lock down, technical rehearsals, and hand over to the games time operations team.

 Coordination between venue owner and the OCOG is required to confirm non-exclusive use and exclusive use periods to allow for games build out, games operations, and remediation of the venue and site post games.
-Hockey is an Olympic and Paralympic sport, which requires transition between Olympic Ice Hockey to Paralympic Ice Hockey.
-This transition includes works to the FOP and athlete areas, along with other minor venue elements.
-Remediation works to commence at the end of competition of the Paralymic Games, in coordination and alignment with park operations for coordinated park remediation operations.
+As FS/SS are not Paralympic sports, remediation works can begin immediately post the end of Olympic Games competition, with coordination and alignment with park operations, who will be in transition mode between Olympic and Paralympic Games.